skienzmatishun/rippreport/content/p/down-home-fairhope-jester/index.md

 ## THE FAIRHOPE JESTER

-### THE FAIRHOPE JESTER | THE RIPP REPORT / BALDWIN COUNTY LEGAL EAGLE

 ![](https://cdn.rippreport.com/robjester.jpg)

 The Public Doctrine: Our government is a democracy which means the “people rule.”
 At this time in our democracy it seems there are less people involved, which results in a serious challenge to the…